-Objective: To give an introduction to geological aspects and its application in the purpose of finding solutions to engineering problems.
-Chemical and physical properties of the erth and the internal structure of the earth.
+Objective: To give an introduction to geological aspects and its application in engineering.

+Synopsis: Introduction to geological principles with emphasis on the application for the purpose of finding solutions to engineering problems.
+Chemical and physical properties of the earth and the internal structure of the earth.
 Geological time scale and method to determine geological age.
 Internal and external processes.